afreenneda/kg-reasoning-for-course-recsys/README.md

  create_dataset.sh
 ```
 script and specify the positional parameters:
-Markup : 1. dataset: {coco, mooper, mooccube}
+1. dataset: {coco, mooper, mooccube}
 2. sample_size: represent the amount of paths sampled for each user
 3. n_hop: represent the fixed hop size for the paths sampled
 4. n_proc: number of processors to employ for multiprocessing operations

 ```sh
 bash create_dataset.sh {dataset_name} {sample_size} {n_hop} {n_proc}
 ```

 ### Tokenizing
 Before training a PLM or PEARLM, tokenize the dataset, running from the top level:
 ```sh